OSawani/zinc-flake-coatings-webapp/README.md

 ### Version Control

-- The Battleship game was developed using Visual Studio Code and version controlled via Git and GitHub.
+- The app was developed using Pycharm and version controlled via Git and GitHub.
-- I used Visual Studio code editor to create my site and pushed to GitHub to the remote repository.
+- I used Pycharm editor to create my site and pushed to GitHub to the remote repository.
 - The following git commands were used in development to push code to the remote repo:
 - git add - This command was used to add the file(s) to the staging area before they are committed.
 - git commit -m “commit message” - This command was used to commit changes to the local repository queue ready for the final step.